QuantumSimulator

 P(1)50%

-A quantum computer does not just try every answer and read them all out.
+A quantum computer does not try all answers at once.

 1